 Here are a few fat loss tricks you can try if you want to try and get past the “Prolactin Plateau” (I just made that up and would like to copyright it, please) 🙂

 - Instead of counting calories and and adding 500 for nursing, try just having healthy food around and just eat when you’re hungry, stop when you’re full.
-This takes some practice if you’re a chronic dieter, and I would HIGHLY recommend the book Intuitive Eating to help you with this.
+Learn to listen to your body and it will tell you exactly how much you need.

 - Fill your plate with mostly protein and veggies, then fill in the rest with fruits, healthy fats, legumes, and whole grains.

-- If you do want to count calories, go to the breastfeeding calorie calculator here, add your info and subtract 15%.
+- If you do want to look at calories, go to the breastfeeding calorie calculator here, add your info and subtract 15%.
 If this doesn’t work after a couple of weeks, you can try lowering the amount you are eating by 50 calories per day a week at a time.
 This will let your body know you aren’t starving so it won’t hold onto the fat, and it also won’t threaten your milk supply.
-I go into more detail here.

 My Experience and My Thoughts

-So, yes, breastfeeding did in fact put a little bit of a damper in my plans to get my pre-baby body back, visible abs and all.
+So, yes, breastfeeding did affect fat loss for me.
 It became clear to me around the 5 month post-partum mark that while I COULD do it, I just didn’t freaking want to.

-I realized that I could work out harder or longer, eat less starch and sugar, follow my own “get ripped plan” that I have written about here, be more strict about my calorie intake, skip the birthday cake at parties, and really focus hard on getting back that body.
-No excuses, right?
+I realized that I could work out harder or longer, eat less starch and sugar, be more strict about my calorie intake, skip the birthday cake at parties, and really focus hard on getting back that body.

 My focus during this first year was on SURVIVAL, people.
 And most of the time, survival for me meant SELF-CARE.
 Self-care meant: